 On the other hand, without the ease of access to high chairs, baby rooms, change tables and sometimes even baby cots, this city can be a bit challenging for parents but is still great for toddler-friendly holidays in Europe.

-So if you are planning to go to Paris with a baby, follow the above tips to help make your trip just that bit easier.
+So if you are planning to go to Paris with a baby, follow the above tips to help make traveling to Paris with a baby just that bit easier.